Scintillation timescale measurement of the highly active FRB20201124A: DATA

 \subsection{Observations}

 We use data taken with both the Effelsberg 100\,m telescope and the uGMRT.
-Here we include a brief summary of the data and observation parameters, which are summarized in more detail in \citet{hilmarsson+21b} and P-I.
+Here we include a brief summary of the data and observation parameters, which are summarized in more detail in \citet{hilmarsson_Eff} and P-I.

 The uGMRT observed on 2021-April-5, with a total exposure time of 3~hours towards the coordinates of the preliminary ASKAP localization \citep{askapAtelCoarse}, in order to localize the source.
-Since a precise localization was not yet available, the uGMRT observation recorded the incoherent array (IA) beam \citep{uGMRTpaper}, where the antenna voltages are detected before being co-added, and the field of view is identical to the primary beam of a single GMRT dish rather than the phased-array beam.
+Since a precise localization was not yet available, the uGMRT observation recorded the incoherent array (IA) beam \citep{uGMRTpaper}, where the antenna voltages are transformed to total intensities before being co-added, and the field of view is identical to the primary beam of a single uGMRT dish rather than the phased-array beam.
 Data were taken in band 4, in the total intensity mode at 550-750\,MHz with $655.36~{\rm \mu s}$ time resolution, and 2048 channels (97.65625 kHz channel resolution).
 Effelsberg L-band observations were carried out on 2021-April-9, lasting 4 hours.
-In addition to standardly recorded Effelsberg search-mode data, baseband data of the full 1210-1520\,MHz band were recorded.
+In addition to standardly recorded Effelsberg search-mode data, baseband data of the full 1210-1520\,MHz band were recorded with the Pulsar Fast Fourier Transform Spectrometer backend \citep{barr+13}.
+The uGMRT and Effelsberg observations led to the detection of 48 and 20 bursts, respectively, and details of the detection pipeline and burst properties are included in P-I and \citet{hilmarsson_Eff}.